 In a terminal, use the following command to install OpenJDK Java Development Kit:

 If you are specifically looking to install Java 8, Java 7 or Java 6 etc, you can use

 Install Oracle JDK in Ubuntu and Linux Mint

 Use the following commands to install Oracle JDK in Ubuntu and Linux Mint.
 Just a heads up, it will download plenty of files.
 So make sure you have good internet speed:

-If you want to install Java 8 and set it as default, use the following command:
+Similarly, if you want to install Java 16 and set it as default, use the following command:

 sudo apt install oracle-java16-installer-local sudo apt install oracle-java8-set-default-local

 Now that you learned to install Java on Ubuntu, you may want to improve your Java skills.
 I suggest trying the interactive Java Tutorial by CodeGym.
 It’s a fun and engaging way to learn Java.